mighty-gerbils/gerbil/doc/guide/emacs.md

 ```

 These functions import, reload, and compile the source module visited by
 the current buffer respectively.
-They link syntax errors back to ths source
+They link syntax errors back to the source
 by popping the offending buffer at the point of offense.

 ```